 Fee For Service or Flat Fee (One-time fee)

 This is where the flat fee comes in.
 Self-directed investors may want to have a financial plan created for them by a financial planner but still continue to manage their own investments.
 In this scenario, the investor can request a plan be created by an advisor who offers financial plans for a fee with no strings attached thereafter and no service.
-This is a pay per visit arrangement and the financial planner may work by billable hours or with set packages.
-For example, if the financial planner’s hourly rate is $200 and they spend 8 hours on a financial plan and another 2 hours in a client meeting, the total fee would be $2,000.
-At other times, an advisor may have a packaged fee schedule i.e. $1,000 for an initial financial plan for an individual and $1,500 for a couple.
+The financial planner may work by billable hours or with set packages.
+For example, if the financial planner’s hourly rate is $250 and they spend 8 hours on a financial plan and another 2 hours in a client meeting, the total fee would be $2,500.
+At other times, an advisor may have a packaged fee schedule i.e. $1,000 for a one time individual financial plan or $1,500 for a couple.
 The price for the plan depends on the complexity and detail required.

 Cut through the confusion

-All these options may seem overwhelming now that today’s investors have so many more choices becoming available on how to pay for advice and service than they once had.
-In an effort to create more clarity and options our industry sometimes appears to create more confusion at first glance.
+All these options may seem overwhelming now that today’s investors have so more choices becoming available on how to pay for advice and service than they once had.

 There are critics and proponents of each method and pro’s and con’s for each.
 In reality, any method can work successfully as long as it’s a good fit and the investor understands how they are paying for their advice and service and what their advisor and their office are providing in return.

 Most importantly, there needs to be a good relationship between investor and advisor built on trust and a collaborative approach to managing and servicing the investors account.
+Financial Planning.
+Who can you trust?
 A one on one chat with your advisor at your next meeting will help clarify which arrangement is best for your personal situation, and while there may be a good opportunity to switch methods if a different one appeals to you, there is a good chance you may already be set up with the best option for you.
 Today’s investors have many options.